A brief overview:

 In more positive news, both China and Thailand have managed to contain their inflation, with the Chinese level at the lowest in 2 years and the Thai back within the targeted threshold of 1 to 3%.

-Airbnb and ASOS’s poor earning results means they're not making the A-Team
+Airbnb and ASOS’s poor earning results means they aren’t making the A-Team

 Airbnb and ASOS’s share prices took a nosedive following announcements of business plans and spending results.